 - 1 tbsp fish sauce

 - 1 tsp vegetable oil

 - 1 clove garlic, minced, plus 3 smashed, coarsely chopped

 - 1 chicken breast cut into thin strips

-- Scallions sliced on a bias, the white and about half the green
+- 3 scallions, thinly sliced on the bias (the white and about half the green)

-- In a skillet or wok over high, add the oil.
-When it’s rippling hot, lay the chicken in and cook till crisp, careful to keep each piece from sticking to others.
+- In a skillet or wok over high, add enough oil so that the chicken will just be submerged.
+When it's rippling hot, lay the chicken in and cook till crisp, careful to keep each piece from sticking to others.
 Remove to a paper towel lined plate.

 - Pour off all but a couple of tablespoons of oil.
 Return it to the heat and add the chillis, cooking them till they're black, about a minute.
 Add the garlic, ginger and half the scallions.
 Stir-fry till softened, another minute or so.
 Add the sauce and, when the sauce has come to a simmer, the chicken.
 Toss till well coated.
 Remove from the heat add the orange zest, stir, then serve, garnishing with the remaining scallion.

 - Serve with white rice and broccoli rapini blanched and stir-fried with garlic.

 If you liked this post, take a look at these links: